aerickt/steno-dictionaries/README.md

 ##### More consistent prefixes and suffixes

 Prefixes in this dictionary will generally be working in the background, so to speak.
 They are not entries one will have to memorize, but rather come as a result of the syllabic splitting method.
-For example, "endanger" would be written out as `EPB/TKAEUPB/SKWRER`.
-It is not necessary to know that `EPB` is actually a prefix stroke in order to write this word.
+For example, "conserve" would be written out as `KOPB/SEFRB` but it is not necessary to know that `KOPB` is the "con-" prefix.

 Suffixes, however, do need to be slightly more unique as they have to be differentiated from normal words.
-The majority of suffixes that are necessary to know to write most words, however, are fairly regular and form "families" of outlines that are similar to one another.
-See [prefixes and suffixes](#prefixes-and-suffixes) for examples.
+Most common suffixes, however, are fairly regular and form "families" of outlines that are similar to one another.
+See [suffixes](#suffixes) for examples.

 #### Using this dictionary

-You can download this dictionary by right clicking [here](https://github.com/aerickt/steno-dictionaries/raw/main/plover-base.json) and pressing "save link".
-Make sure you save the file as json especially on Windows.
-Afterwards, add it to Plover and disable or remove `main.json`.
+Download this dictionary by right clicking [here](https://github.com/aerickt/steno-dictionaries/raw/main/plover-base.json) and pressing "save link".
+Ensure that the file is saved as json and not just a text file.
+Afterwards, it can be added to Plover's dictionary stack and `main.json` can be removed or disabled.

-Since this page is the only place to learn the theory that comes with this dictionary, I recommend keeping it bookmarked and coming back regularly.
+> Since this page is the only place to learn the theory that comes with this dictionary, I recommend keeping it bookmarked and coming back regularly.
 If you find a quirk in the lookup tool that doesn't sit right with you, consult this page first.
 If it is still unclear to you, feel free to reach out to me, either by opening a GitHub issue on this repo, or contacting me on Discord (I am aerick#3063) through the [Plover Discord Server](https://discord.gg/NAzMz7C3wq).

 When it comes to looking up entries, the best strategy would be to look at the longest definition as this corresponds to the fully written-out outline.